Untitled/Untitled/README.md

 # Hi there 👋

-Ah - who are you?
+Ah who are you?
 ---
-Junior High School Student
+A junior high school student
 Super duper useless programmer as well as a Minecrafter
+一个初中生
+喜欢编程和MC

-Well, what do u do?
+Well, what do u do most of the time?
 ---
 __Study study and study__
 Produce high quality wastes
-Sometimes write C++ programs
+Also produce C++ programs  *lovin' `std::any`*
-Oh-no almost forgot to mention Data-packs
+While sometimes working on Data-packs

 Stats
 ---